 - The responsibility of maintaining peace and order rests at all times with the individual(s) or group(s) who organized the Event.
-This includes the responsibility to explain to other organizational members, guests, or other demonstrators the implications for failing to comply with the university's expectations.
-Demonstrating guests are expected to follow the Code of Student Conduct.
-Individuals or groups who organized the Event are accountable for the conduct of their guests and may be subject to disciplinary action as the responsible party for violations of university policy incurred by their guests. - During a demonstration, the expression of viewpoints may invite or elicit a response from others, including counter-demonstrators or passersby.
-In all circumstances the right of others to personal expression must not be denied.
+This includes the responsibility to explain to other organizational members, guests, external visitors or vendors, or other demonstrators the implications for failing to comply with the University's expectations.
+Demonstrating guests and other external visitors or vendors are expected to follow the Code of Student Conduct.
+Individuals or groups who organized the Event are accountable for the conduct of their guests and other external visitors or vendors and may be subject to disciplinary action as the responsible party for violations of University policy incurred by their guests or other external visitors or vendors. - During a demonstration, the expression of viewpoints may invite or elicit a response from others, including counter-demonstrators or passersby.
+In all circumstances, the right of others to personal expression must not be denied.
 Organizers should be aware that other demonstrations may also be approved that may include opposing views.
 Maintaining peace and order is especially important under these circumstances to support a rich campus environment that is accepting of divergent expression.